 Do not place anything hot on your copper sink!
 It may damage the clear coat.

 If you can think of or find a particular design, we can make it.
 We are getting more and more requests for company logos and even some family crests!
 All of our designs on sinks and hoods are interchangeable.
+We charge no additional fees for customized hood or sink designs.
 Copper Kitchen Specialists can also make just about any size sink or hood to your specifications.
 If you need to customize, please contact us; we would be happy to help.